Kong/aws-workshops/aws-modernization-with-kong/content/030_aws_setup_for_hosting_kong/_index.md

 ![kong](/images/ref_arch.png)

-* Both Control Plane and Data Plane runs on an Elastic Kubernetes Service (EKS) Cluster in different namespaces.
+* Both Control Plane and Data Plane run on an Elastic Kubernetes Service (EKS) Cluster in different namespaces.
 * PostgreSQL Database is located behind the CP.

 Considering the capabilities provided by the Kubernetes platform, running Data Planes on this platform delivers a powerful environment.
 Here are some capabilities leveraged by the Data Plane on Kubernetes: